v11t/recall-sdk/README.md

 - `recall.video` – manage video artifacts via the same helper pattern used for audio.

 Every method takes lightweight identifiers (`botId`, `eventId`, `calendarId`, etc.) with optional request bodies or query objects that match the generated TypeScript types.

+Paginated helpers (bots, calendars, calendar events, recordings, transcripts, audio/video artifacts) automatically replace the Recall-provided pagination URLs with the raw cursor tokens, so you can pass `response.next` or `response.previous` directly back via the `cursor` query param without any manual parsing.

 ## Generated client access